 If you follow the Talking Cents blog, then you know we are huge proponents of budgeting as are most financially savvy folks.
 Simply put, a budget accounts for money coming in and money going out.
 Planning how your income will be spent is necessary if you want to reach any financial goals.
 Likewise, tracking spending will help you avoid debt and help create a plan to eliminate debt.
 Check out these budgeting resources from ACCC to get started.

-Consider these three steps as you start learning to budget:
+Consider these three steps as you start your financial prep for college:

 - Start tracking your spending to see where your money is going